David-Worboys/QTPYGUI/README.md

 #### Combo_Item

-Combo_Item is a class used to set combo box items.
+Combo_Item is a helper class used to set combo box items.
 All attributes are mandatory.

 | Property  | Description                            | Type                                                               |
 |-----------|----------------------------------------|--------------------------------------------------------------------|